prasann/blog-gatsby/content/pages/1--me/index.md

 ### *About this blog*

 This blog is a collection of my learning and experiments.
-Not an exhaustive list, but a fun hobby i have.
-Don't take these posts too seriously 😅 And i might not bother updating the old posts 🤷‍♂️
+Not an exhaustive list, but a fun hobby I have.
+Don't take these posts too seriously 😅 And I might not bother updating the old posts 🤷‍♂️

 #### *Blog design*